Skip to content

 Target Application and Spy Tools

-For this simple example, we are going to use the standard Windows notepad.
+For this simple example, we are going to use the standard Windows wordpad.

 To help us inspect this application, we are going to use the Accessibility Insights for Windows spy tool.